MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-onedrive-sharepoint.md

-1. When you select **OneDrive** or **SharePoint**, select the folder location that you want the subscription to be delivered to.
+1. When you select **OneDrive** or **SharePoint**, select the folder location where you want the subscription to be delivered.

 1. By default, the File Name is the same as the Subscription name.
 Optionally, you can change this.
 Also by default, the option to append the file name with date and time is selected.
-You have the option to un-select that.
+You can unselect that.